Writing Complex Sentences in IELTS.

-It is important to use some complex sentences in IELTS writing task 2 otherwise you are unlikely to get a band 6.5 or above.
-Remember that grammar accounts for 25% of your marks in the writing tasks, however there is some confusion about the best way to write these kinds of sentences.
+It is important to use some ‘complex sentences’ in IELTS writing task 2 otherwise you are unlikely to get a band 6.5 or above.
+However, not all of your sentences have to be ‘complex’ you need to use simple sentences too.
+Remember that grammar accounts for 25% of your marks in the writing tasks but there is some confusion in IELTS about what a ‘complex sentence’ actually is.

 In this post we are going to look at: